Best Pram Walks in North Wales

 Family-friendly facilities

-📍 Parking: On-site parking available for visitors to Chirk Castle (often included with admission).
+📍 Parking: On-site parking available for visitors to Chirk Castle at Home Farm.

 Moel Famau Walk

-Moel Famau might not sound pram friendly, but there’s a 0.4-mile accessible circular route from the lower car park that’s perfect for pushchairs and little legs.
+Moel Famau might not sound pram friendly, but there’s a 1.4 mile accessible route from the lower car park that’s perfect for pushchairs and little legs.

-It’s a great option if you want fresh air and countryside views without tackling the summit.
+It’s a lovely option if you want fresh air and countryside views without committing to the summit climb, and it feels peaceful compared to the busier routes higher up.

 Why it’s great with a pram: